 Did you get hurt in a drunk driving or drugged driving accident?
-Do you need an experienced attorney to help you pursue compensation from the negligent driver?
-If so, contact Gibson Hill Personal Injury and speak with one of our Houston drunk or impaired driving accident lawyers.
+Do you need an experienced Houston personal injury attorney to help you pursue compensation from the negligent driver?
+If so, contact Gibson Hill Personal Injury and speak with one of our Houston drunk or impaired driving car accident lawyers.

 Drunk drivers put everyone around them at risk of harm.
 Alcohol and drug impairment is a serious problem that can result in severe injuries and fatalities.
 When an impaired driver injures you, you can hold them accountable for their actions by filing a lawsuit against them.

 Gibson Hill Personal Injury can assist you with your drunk driving accident case and ensure you get the justice you deserve.
 We know you suffered something traumatic.
 When you hire us, we’ll work efficiently to resolve your case so you can move forward and put this horrible experience behind you.

 Impaired driving is illegal.
 When someone gets behind the wheel after consuming alcohol or drugs, they have a slower reaction time, blurry vision, poor decision-making skills, and the inability to focus on the road ahead.
 When they collide with another vehicle, the likely result is physical harm to other drivers.

 One person dies every 50 minutes in the United States from an alcohol-related car accident.
 Around 16% of motor vehicle crashes involve impairment by legal or illegal drugs.

 - 35.8% believe millennials are most likely to get behind the wheel after consuming alcohol, followed by 31% of Generation Z